hgaedke/iradio_angular/README.md

 * Click one of the radio station buttons and listen to the music.
 * To adjust the radio stations to use and the background colors, edit "c:\iradio_angular\iradio\src\app\shared\app-radio-stations.ts" and rebuild.

-## Use the local music playback in addition (feature still in development)
+## Use the local music and video playback in addition
 In addition to the previous steps:
 * Copy MP3 music files of your choice to the music folder, where each music file needs to be located in an album directory, e.g.
         `c:\iradio_js\music\my_album\my_music.mp3`
 You can have multiple files per album and multiple albums as well.
+* Copy video files (.mp4) of your choice to folder
+        `c:\iradio_js\video`
 * Start the media server by going to the media_server subdirectory and running
-        `node app.js "c:/iradio_js/music" videoDir`
+        `node app.js "c:/iradio_js/music" "c:/iradio_js/video"`
-where "c:/iradio_js/music" is used as global music directory in this example.
-Just ignore the "videoDir" parameter; it's just a placeholder for future development.
-However, it must be any non-empty string.
+where "c:/iradio_js/music" is used as global music directory and "c:/iradio_js/video" is used as global video directory in this example.
 * Open "http://localhost:8080" in your local browser.
 * Click on the flash button in the left toolbar to show your music albums.
 Click on an album to enter it and to play the music inside.

-### Known problems
-* No scrolling yet (will come soon).
+* Click on the play button in the left toolbar to show your videos.
+Use the HTML media controls to start/stop a video.
+Scroll down to see the other videos.

 # How-to for Rasbian
-This assumes that you have a Raspberry PI with Rasbian OS and a touch screen attached, and that you use username "pi".
+This assumes that you have a Raspberry Pi with Rasbian OS and a touch screen attached, and that you use username "pi".

 ## Install, run
 * Make sure you have NodeJS >= v18 and npm installed.